The Most Comprehensive Guide to Google Ads Marketing for SaaS

 The founders require growth quickly and decide to launch a campaign through Google Ads.
 This is their first foray into launching any marketing for their SaaS company.
 As they are only recently out of Beta, they don’t know what their customer LTV is, but they’ve had great feedback from early users and believe that the product is very sticky.

 With that being said, they estimate that their customer LTV will be 24 months and figure that based on that, they can afford to pay 50% of that to acquire a customer, giving them a payback period of 12 months.
-Both founders are bullish and decide to invest $10k per month into the strategy.
+Both founders are bullish and decided to invest $10k monthly into the strategy.